 Social Justice Walking Tours uses tours as a medium to dig beneath the surface of what New Yorkers regularly see.
 We aim to engage New Yorkers in a critical dialogue about the past, present and future of our city, from the perspective of marginalized populations.
 The ultimate aim is to assist in movement building; that is to disperse information, expose injustice, and highlight inequality in a digestible, understandable way to encourage thought and inspire action.

-My name is Dan, and I was born, raised, and still live in Brooklyn, NYC.
-From Palestine to Chiapas Mexico, and Labor organizing to the environmental movement, I have been involved in organizing efforts of one kind or another throughout most of my adult life.
-I started giving tours as a day job to help me through school and help me pay rent.
-I began to dream up a project where I ran tours about the issues I cared deeply about, and thus began to study.
-The more I studied the more I began to look at the city in new ways; seeing things I hadn't seen before, and understanding processes and trends in a new light.
-The more I learned, the less I realized I knew, and the more shocked I became at the stories learned.
-I hope to share this information and passion with all of you.
+Dan was born, raised, and still lives in Brooklyn, New York.
+From Palestine to Chiapas Mexico, and Labor organizing to the environmental movement, he's been involved in organizing efforts of one kind or another throughout most of his adult life.
+Dan started giving tours as a day job to help get through school and pay rent.
+He began to dream up a project to run tours about the issues he cared deeply about, and thus began to study.
+The more Dan studied the more he began to look at the city in new ways; seeing things he hadn't seen before, and understanding processes and trends in a new light.
+The more he learned, the less he realized he knew, and the more shocked he became at the stories he learned.
+Dan hopes to share this information and passion with all of you.